ke1thdev/xampp_fix/README.md

 [Note] Server socket created on IP: '::'
 ```

 No `[ERROR]` line.
-No obvious crash.
-Running `mysqld.exe --console` directly reveals the real error:
+Running `mysqld.exe --console` directly reveals the real error hidden from the log:

 ```
-[ERROR] mysqld.exe: Table '.\mysql\db' is marked as crashed and last (automatic?) repair failed [ERROR] Fatal error: Can't open and lock privilege tables: Table '.\mysql\db' is marked as crashed and last (automatic?) repair failed
+[ERROR] mysqld.exe: Table '.\mysql\db' is marked as crashed and last (automatic?) repair failed [ERROR] Fatal error: Can't open and lock privilege tables: Table '.\mysql\db' is marked as crashed [ERROR] Aborting
-[ERROR] Aborting
 ```

-The `mysql.db` privilege table (and sometimes others like `proxies_priv`, `roles_mapping`) uses the **Aria storage engine** — not MyISAM.
-When these get corrupted (usually from an abrupt shutdown, Windows Defender interference, or a Windows Update mid-session), MySQL cannot load its privilege system and hard-aborts before logging anything useful.
+The `mysql.db` privilege table (and others like `proxies_priv`, `roles_mapping`) uses the **Aria storage engine** — not MyISAM.
+When these get corrupted from an abrupt shutdown, Windows Defender interference, or a Windows Update mid-session, MySQL cannot load its privilege system and hard-aborts before logging anything useful.

 The crash dump (`mysqld.dmp`) typically shows:
 ```
 InnoDB: File (unknown): 'read' returned OS error 403.
 Cannot continue operation
 ```

-**OS error 403** on Windows = `ERROR_NETNAME_DELETED` — a file handle was invalidated mid-read, most commonly caused by antivirus/Defender scanning a data file while MySQL holds it open.
+**OS error 403** on Windows = `ERROR_NETNAME_DELETED` — a file handle was invalidated mid-read, most commonly caused by antivirus scanning a data file while MySQL holds it open.

 ---